GooseMod/Docs/src/misc/ports.md

 ## What is GooseMod?

 GooseMod is a new (started development in October) Discord mod, designed quite differently than other mods.
 The primary difference being that users install themes and plugins via a built-in store, called the Module Store, rather than using the filesystem / downloading another way.
 [You can find out some more information about GooseMod by looking at our main site](https://goosemod.com).
-Here you can see a screenshot of the Module Store UI in GooseMod:
+Here you can see a screenshot of the Store's UI in GooseMod:

 ![Screenshot of the Store UI](https://media.discordapp.net/attachments/756146058924392545/850700371932610560/unknown.png)